JSteigner/tandemTriviaCodeChallenge/README.md

 - Your score does not need to update in real time
 - Results can update on form submit, button click, or any interaction you choose
 - We will provide you with the trivia data such as the questions, correct and incorrect answers via a JSON file.

+# extra features I would like to have added

+- more unit tests
+- fun gifs for when round ends/answer question
+- back-end with database to store previous round scores

 # Contact